albenoit/DeepLearningTools/README.md

 # What's that ?

-A set of scripts that demonstrate the use of Tensorflow experiments and estimators on 1D data
+A set of scripts that demonstrate the use of Tensorflow experiments and estimators on your data (1D, 2D, 3D...)
 @brief : the main script that enables training, validation and serving Tensorflow based models merging all needs in a single script to train, evaluate, export and serve, taking large inspirations of official Tensorflow demos.
 @author : Alexandre Benoit, LISTIC lab, FRANCE

-Several ideas are put together:
+Several ideas put together:

-* experiments and estimators to manage training, validation and export in a easier way (but experiments are still in the contrib module so subject to strong changes)
+* training a model with tf.estimator to manage training, validation and export in a easier way.
-* using moving averages to store parameters with values smoothed along the last training steps (FIXME : ensure those values are used for real by the estimator, actually the graph shows 2 parameter savers...).
+* using moving averages to store parameters with values smoothed along the last training steps.
-* visualization including embedding projections to observe some data projections on the TensorBoard
+* automatic storage of all the model outputs on the validation dataset in order to observe some data projections on the TensorBoard.
-* tensorflow-serving-api to use to serve the model and dynamically load updated models
+* tensorflow-serving-api to use to serve the model and dynamically load updated models.
-* some tensorflow-serving client codes to reuse the trained model on single or streaming data
+* some tensorflow-serving client codes to reuse the trained model on single or streaming data.
+* each experiment is strored in a specific folder for model versionning and comparison.

-# Machine Setup (tested with tensorflow 1.4.1)
+# Machine Setup (validated with tensorflow 1.7+)
 ## Main requirements:
 1. install python 2.7 and python pip
 2. install Tensorflow and Tensorflow serving using pip : pip install tensorflow-gpu tensorflow-serving-api